 As part of this process, the Programme Advisory Panel will decide how well each application will fit into a balanced portfolio of grants.
-In doing this, they will consider four factors to balance the projects funded against the available budget.
+In doing this, they will consider five factors to balance the projects funded against the available budget.
 These factors will be used in addition to the main criteria to ensure a good spread of funded projects and to differentiate between proposals that are considered fundable.

-The four factors we will consider are:
+The five factors we will consider are:

-- geographic spread we will take into account the need to support museums across England.
-We will also consider whether your organisation is based in an area of low cultural engagement, as per the Active Lives Survey - risk the extent of the risks to the overall balance of projects - type of museum the range and type of museum (such as size, collection type and governance model) - project scale we will consider the need to achieve a mix of projects of varying grant sizes and delivery timescales within the available budget
+- geographic spread we will take into account the need to support museums across England - Priority Places and Levelling Up for Culture Places we will consider whether your organisation is based in an area of low cultural engagement, as set out in the Arts Council's 2021-24 Priority Places for investment, our Levelling Up for Culture Places, and as per the Active Lives Survey - risk the extent of the risks to the overall balance of projects - type of museum the range and type of museum (such as size, collection type and governance model) - project scale we will consider the need to achieve a mix of projects of varying grant sizes and delivery timescales within the available budget